 Avoiding the vulnerability or mitigating its effects

 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can

 — Take advantage of any facility offered by the programming language to declare distinct types and use any mechanism provided by the language processor and related tools to check for or enforce type compatibility.

 — Use available language and tool capabilities to preclude or detect the occurrence of implicit type conversions, such as those in mixed type arithmetic.
-If it is not possible, use human review to assist in searching for implicit conversions.
+If it is not possible, human review can assist in searching for implicit conversions.

 — Avoid explicit type conversion of data values except when there is no alternative.
-Document such occurrences so that the justification is made available to maintainers.
+Documenting such occurrences makes the justification available to maintainers.

-— Use the most restricted data type that suffices to accomplish the job.
-For example, use an enumeration type to select from a limited set of choices (such as a switch statement or the discriminant of a union type) rather than a more general type, such as integer.
-This will make it possible for tooling to check if all possible choices have been covered.
+— Use the most restricted data type that suffices to accomplish the job.; for example, using an enumeration type to select from a limited set of choices (such as a switch statement or the discriminant of a union type) rather than a more general type, such as integer to make it possible for tooling to check if all possible choices have been covered.

 — Respect the implied unit systems, when converting explicitly from one numeric type to another.

-— Treat every compiler, tool, or run-time diagnostic concerning type compatibility as a serious issue.
-Do not resolve the problem by modifying the code to include an explicit conversion, without further analysis; instead examine the underlying design to determine if the type error is a symptom of a deeper problem.
+— Treat every compiler, tool, or run-time diagnostic concerning type compatibility as a serious issue and avoid resolution of the issue by modifying the code to include an explicit conversion, without further analysis; instead software developers should examine the underlying design to determine if the type error is a symptom of a deeper problem.

-— Never ignore instances of implicit type conversion; if the conversion is necessary, change it to an explicit conversion and document the rationale for use by maintainers.
+— Never ignore instances of implicit type conversion; since if the conversion is necessary, it should be changed to an explicit conversion and the rationale should be document for use by maintainers.

 — Analyze the problem to be solved to learn the magnitudes and/or the precisions of the quantities needed as auxiliary variables, partial results and final results.